+Analysis of judgments

-Analysis of judgments.
-To compare agency judgments and judgments of the time of the effect stimulus, we computed the mean agency judgments and the arcsine-transformed mean percentage of "time as usual" judgments across the temporal deviations (-200 ms, -150 ms, -100 ms, -50 ms, 0 ms, 50 ms, 100 ms, 150 ms, 200 ms) separately for each participant (see Figure 2).
+To compare agency judgments and judgments of the time of the effect stimulus, we computed the mean agency judgments and the arcsine-transformed mean percentage of "time as usual" judgments across the temporal deviations (-200, -150, -100, -50, 0, 50, 100, 150, and 200 ms)separately for each participant (see Fig. 2).
 We then correlated both judgments separately for each participant.
-In both groups the two judgment types were highly correlated with a mean r = .84 in the immediate effect group and a mean r = .59 in the delayed effect group.
-In order to compare correlation coefficients we used the Fisher's r to Z transformation.
-Separate t-test for each group with the Fisher-transformed correlation coefficients indicated that correlations differed significantly from zero in the immediate effect group, t(17) = 11.83, p < .001, and in the delayed effect group, t(17) = 7.30, p < .001.
-A t-test revealed that the correlation coefficients between both groups differed significantly, t(34) = 3.80, p = .001.
+In both groups the two judgment types were highly correlated with a mean r = 0.84 in the immediate effect group and a mean r = 0.59 in the delayed effect group.
+To compare correlation coefficients we used the Fisher's r to Z transformation.
+Separate t test for each group with the Fishertransformed correlation coefficients indicated that correlations differed significantly from zero in the immediate effect group, t(17) = 11.83, p < 0.001, and in the delayed effect group, t(17) = 7.30, p < 0.001.
+A t test revealed that the correlation coefficients between both groups differed significantly, t(34) = 3.80, p = 0.001.